 - *To substitute the spent grain with cooked barley: Use a ratio of 1 part barley to 3 parts water.
 Bring 1½ cups water to a boil.
 Add ½ cup hulled barley and return to boil.
 Reduce heat to low, cover and cook for 45-50 minutes.
 Cool off and squeeze out any extra water before using in this recipe.
 Should make exactly 1½ cups.

-- In a mixing bowl combine the melted butter, beaten eggs, Kahlua and vanilla.
+- In a mixing bowl combine the melted butter, beaten eggs, brown sugar, Kahlua and vanilla.
 Mix well.

 - Stir in the spent grain.